 The good news is, these are things that can be learned easily.
 The bad news is, most of you simply won't do it.
 If you choose not to learn the craft you expect to make a living from – inside out – don't expect to go anywhere!

 Another obvious area of unprofessionalism is production quality.
 Rough demos won't get you anywhere.
-Why would any A&R listen to a rough demo for a potential placement, having to “imagine the potential” of your song, when said A&R is being flooded with 100s of professionally-recorded demos at top quality, where he doesn't have to imagine a thing, because he can hear the clarity?
+Why would any A&R listening to a rough demo for a potential placement, have to “imagine the potential” of your song, when said A&R is being flooded with 100s of professionally-recorded demos at top quality, where he doesn't have to imagine a thing, because he can hear the clarity?
 If you don't want to spend $500 on getting a song professionally recorded, then (sorry to say) becoming a professional songwriter might not be the right career path for you.

 Then there are some little less obvious signs of unprofessionalism, like spelling boo-boos.
 I'm not even kidding.
 When I go through the list of submitted songs on our plugging tool, at least 1 in 3 submissions have some type of spelling or grammatical error.
 Misspelling of the title, misspelling of the email address, submission in all caps, submission in all lower case, wrong files uploaded, the list goes on…